Montreal: Bike Share Program

-The city of Montreal is world-renowned for being in the top 20 most cyclist-friendly cities around the globe.
+The city of Montreal is known for being in the top 20 most cyclist-friendly cities around the globe.
 It follows that they have one of the world's most successful bike share systems in BIXI.
 First launched in 2009 with Montreal-based PBSC Urban Solutions ICONIC bikes, the bicycle-sharing scheme has since grown its fleet to include 750 docking and charging stations across the different neighbourhoods with 9000 bikes available for users.
 In what the STM states is a mission to combine different forms of mobility, transit card holders can now take advantage of their membership to also rent bicycles at select stations.